ratingrecipes/ratingrecipes/README.md

 ### Description

-This is the community repository for [RatingRecipes.com](https://ratingrecipes.com).
+This is the community repository for analysis of rating logic within apps.

 The goal of this space is to educate app teams on the most popular strategies to request ratings and reviews.